OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Tailored Architecture Framework/README.md

-# Tailored Architecture Method
+# Tailored Architecture Framework

-WebStreet has a strict architecture method directly related to the business.
-This method is a main competitive advantage for the company since it allows customizing and setting up a client website in less than 72 hours.
+WebStreet has a strict architecture framework directly related to the business.
+This framework is a main competitive advantage for the company since it allows customizing and setting up a client website in less than 72 hours.

-These are the principles of WebStreet’s architecture method:
+These are the principles of WebStreet’s architecture methodology:

-1. All customizations must maximize the use of templates and building blocks.
+1. No code is written from scratch.
+All customizations must maximize the use of templates and building blocks.

 2. If a part of the site is customized, it has to be documented at the beginning of the code using our Customization Dictionary.